What Are Sexually Transmitted Infections (STIs)?

 Potential problems

 If the infection is not treated, it can lead to more serious health problems.
 In people assigned female at birth, this can be pelvic inflammatory disease (PID).
 PID can make it hard or even impossible to have a baby.
 It can also cause an ectopic (tubal) pregnancy.
-This type of pregnancy can't be carried to term.
+This type of pregnancy can't be carried to term as the fertilized egg is implanted at sites other than the uterus.
 Symptoms of PID include fever, pain during sex, and pain in the belly.
 In people assigned male at birth, an untreated chlamydia infection can damage the testes.
 This can cause pain and scarring.
 This can possibly affect the ability to have children.
 Chlamydia of the rectal area can cause serious damage.
 This includes infection and holes (fistulas).

 Screening